nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 #### Implementation

-The `ApplyCommand` is responsible for adding a new application to a specified company.
+The `apply` command is responsible for adding a new application to a specified company.
 It is invoked when a user applies for a position at a company and wants to track the application in the system.
 This command operates on the `Model`, updating the target company by appending a new application to its list of applications.

 The following methods and operations are involved:

-* `ApplyCommand#execute()` — Adds a new `Application` to the specified `Company`.
+* `ApplyCommand#execute(Model model)` — Adds a new `Application` to the specified `Company`.
 * `Model#setCompany(Company targetCompany, Company updatedCompany)` — Replaces the existing company in the model with an updated one, which contains the new application.
-* `Model#commitAddressBook()` — Commits the changes to the address book.
+* `AddressBook#setCompany(Company target, Company editedCompany)` — Commits the changes to the address book.

 ##### Example usage scenario: